TheStableFoundation/notwallet/README.md

 # NotWallet

-Solana non-custodial wallet, stable coin payment platform, and more 🔐
+Solana non-custodial wallet and more 🔐

+**Under active development.**

 **Do your own research.**